The Invisible Internet: How Russian State Media Evade Sanctions Using Proxy Domains

 LEARN MORE: Fighting Fiction with Facts: Your Quick Guide to Narrative Attacks

-Enhancing Ad-Tech Safety through Real-Time Disinformation Detection
+Enhancing Ad-Tech Safety through Real-Time Narrative Attack Detection

-In an era where disinformation can spread faster than legitimate news, brands face the critical challenge of ensuring their advertisements do not inadvertently fund or appear alongside harmful content.
+In an era where narrative attacks can spread faster than legitimate news, brands face the critical challenge of ensuring their advertisements do not inadvertently fund or appear alongside harmful content.
 The proliferation of mirror sites and proxy domains by state actors like Russian state media undermines geopolitical stability and poses a significant risk to brand integrity and consumer trust.

 Real-time solutions are imperative as the digital world becomes increasingly intricate and sophisticated.
 Blackbird.AI stands at the forefront of this mission, offering unparalleled visibility and actionable intelligence.
-By making smarter decisions about ad placements and content associations, brands protect their reputations and play a crucial role in diminishing the influence of disinformation.
+By making smarter decisions about ad placements and content associations, brands protect their reputations and play a crucial role in diminishing the influence of narrative attacks.
 In doing so, they contribute to a healthier information environment where truth and integrity are prioritized over deceit and manipulation.

 The Way Forward – Key Takeaways For Organizational And Security Leaders: